The Mexican government only requires that your passport be valid during the entirety of your trip

 3. At airports FMM’s are no longer used.

-Prior to your FMM expiration normally you return to the border.
 At some Immigration offices there is a temporary program called regularization.
 Financials are not required.
 Your time as a tourist must be expired.
 You are required to prove entry into Mexico prior to 2022 and one way to do so is with a stamp in your passport.
 There are 3 Immigration fees.
 You will be issued a 4-year Temporary Resident visa.

 If your time as a tourist does expire while in Mexico, and you are flying out, please go to Immigration at the airport and pay for another period of time as a tourist prior to boarding your plane.
 Cost is currently 687 pesos.
 This is not a way to extend your time as a tourist in Mexico.